Evenwyne/programming-univbasics-the-assignment-expression/README.md

 ![Learning to talk 1](https://curriculum-content.s3.amazonaws.com/programming-univbasics/the-assignment-expression/Image_55_Mama-Baby_1.png)

-They wave towards their body and say their name again and again.
+They wave towards their bodies and say their names again and again.
 What the parent is trying to do is teach the baby to assign their face to the variable name "Mama" or "Dada."
 But to the baby, this means nothing.